johnnzamba/telepesa/README.md

 ## Acknowledgement

 I want to acknowledge that this project is solely owned by me.
 All rights, including intellectual property rights, are retained by the original owner.
 The code, design, and any associated content are proprietary.
-For any inquiries, Please contact me at [#{nzambakitheka@gmail.com}](mailto:#{nzambakitheka@gmail.com}).
+For any inquiries, Please contact me here 👉 [@](mailto:#{nzambakitheka@gmail.com}).

 Thank you for your understanding and respect for the intellectual property rights associated with this project.